-If you've ever suffered from any type of tooth pain, you know how uncomfortable it can be.
-There are multiple reasons one can suffer from tooth pain.
-Some of the more common ailments include cavities, a cracked tooth or tooth sensitivity resulting from cold or hot foods.
-A lesser known cause of tooth pain is a sinus infection.
-If you suffer from sinus infection tooth pain, here's some information to be aware of.
+If you've ever suffered from tooth pain, you know how uncomfortable it can be.
+There are multiple reasons you could be suffering from tooth pain.
+Some of the more common reasons include cavities, a cracked tooth, or tooth sensitivity resulting from cold or hot foods.
+But a lesser-known cause of tooth pain is a sinus infection.
+If you suffer from a sinus infection, tooth sensitivity, or pain, here's some helpful information to be aware of.

 Why Sinus Infection Tooth Pain Occurs

-While sinus infection tooth pain is one specific cause of teeth turmoil, do your best to avoid all types of toothaches.
-That starts with regular check-ups from your dentist.
-They will be able to diagnose potential issues, such as cavities or gum disease, which may result in a toothache.
-Your dentist and dental hygienist can also help you develop a good oral care plan that involves brushing twice a day and flossing daily.
-Use a toothpaste such as Colgate Total® Advanced Deep Clean.
-It fights cavities, prevents tartar build-up and stops bad breath.
+While a sinus infection can be one specific cause of teeth pain, it's best to avoid toothaches altogether!
+That starts with regular checkups with your dental professional.
+They will diagnose potential issues, such as cavities or gum disease, that could eventually lead to a toothache.
+Your dentist and dental hygienist can also help you develop a good oral care plan.
+This includes brushing twice a day, then flossing or cleaning between your teeth with a water flosser or other interdental cleaning device, and lastly, using mouthwash to rinse away any remaining bacteria.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.